7 WAYS TO FEEL

 Stop and seize moments in a day and breath in the presence of God that comes like a wind of peace simply by saying His name in the quietness of your mind.
-Begin to yearn for him and cry out for more of Him.
+Then, begin to yearn for him and cry out for more of Him.
 For me, oftentimes, it's just "Yeshua (His Hebrew name) I need You" or "Yeshua, give me a heart for You and greater love.
 The simplest of cries are the ones that penetrate His heart--and ours--the quickest.

 6. Take a Walk for His Presence in Creation.

 As exercise brings your body, mind, and heart to life, get outside, move around, confess to Him what's on your heart and allow Him to awaken you spiritually.
 My best times with God are when I'm walking alone with Him while I pour out my heart to Him.
-Often we can't sense God's presence because there's too much of everything of the earthly bearing down upon our soul.
+So often we can't sense God's presence because there's too much of everything of the earthly bearing down upon our soul.
 But we are a spirit, and spirit communes with the spirit.
 In turn, it transforms our souls.

 Romans 8:15-17, "For you did not receive a spirit of slavery that returns you to fear, but you received the Spirit of sonship, by whom we cry, “Abba!
 Father!”
 16 The Spirit Himself testifies with our spirit that we are God's children.
 17And if we are children, then we are heirs: heirs of God and co-heirs with Christ—if indeed we suffer from Him, so that we may also be glorified with Him.…